vusec/inspectre-gadget/analyzer/README.md

 For each **store**, we save the address and value.

 For each **load**, we create a new symbol and set it as the result of the load.
-The newly created symbol is tagged with a `LoadAnnotation`, that can be one of the following:
+The newly created symbol is tagged with a `LoadAnnotation`, which can be one of the following:

 - `MaybeAttacker` -> value loaded from a constant address